Fugitive oligarch under pressure to turn himself in

-LONDON Fugitive oligarch Mukhtar Ablyazov, accused of embezzling at least $5 billion (3.16 billion pounds) from his former Kazakh bank BTA, is under pressure to turn himself in within two weeks or risk being debarred from defending himself against fraud claims which rank among the biggest ever heard in Britain.
+LONDON, Feb 24 Fugitive oligarch Mukhtar Ablyazov, accused of embezzling at least $5.0 billion from his former Kazakh bank BTA, is under pressure to turn himself in within two weeks or risk being debarred from defending himself against fraud claims which rank among the biggest ever heard in Britain.

 BTA, now controlled by Kazakh sovereign wealth fund Samruk-Kazyna and which has launched nine fraud claims against Ablyazov, said in a court document published on Friday it believed he had fled Britain on a coach bound for France.